 We can extend that geometric discussion to the rest of the system and in particular to the focusser and the star-diagonal.
 Suppose we have a f/6 system with a 41mm Panoptic eyepiece, giving us a nice 7mm exit pupil.
 The field-stop of the eyepiece is 46mm in diameter.
 If we ray-trace from the objective to the eyepiece, we see that the photons fill a frustrum of a cone, with the big end at the objective and the small end at the eyepiece.
-The cone expands as it goes from eyepiece to objective.
 If we have an eight-inch (203mm) f/6 objective, then three inches from the eyepiece field-stop, the light-cone will have expanded from 46mm to 56mm diameter.
 The optical path-length through a two-inch star-diagonal is about three inches.
 So the clear aperture of a star-diagonal needs to be about 56mm to avoid any vignetting.
 That is well over two inches: a "two-inch" diagonal will vignette the edges of the field with this eyepiece and objective.
 The situation will be similar if you use a focusser with a two-inch drawtube.
 There is likely three inches of focusser-tube beyond the eyepiece.
 It will vignette like the star-diagonal.
 One of my RFTs has a 2.7-inch diameter focusser, the other has a three-inch focusser.

 It is easy to draw a simple sketch of the converging beam, from objective to eyepiece, and see how big a diagonal you would need.
 Or, turning it around, how much a two-inch diagonal limits the fully-illuminated field at the eyepiece and hence the "richness" of the field of view.